-Being a Distance Student
+Being an Online Student

 You will experience courses that are:

-- created using technology that establishes an excellent learning environment
+• Created using technology that establishes an excellent learning environment

 Types of Courses